What is Obfuscated VPN? When you actually need it

 Key takeaways:

-• VPN obfuscation hides the fact that you are using a virtual private network from internet service providers and network administrators.
+• VPN obfuscation hides VPN usage from internet service providers, firewalls, and network administrators.

 2. How does VPN obfuscation work?